geojsg/data-cleaning/README.md

 ### Steps:
-1. Unzip the raw data in folder
+1. Unzip the raw data in a folder
 2. Download and put the script "run_analysis.R" in same folder
 2. Launch R
-3. Set working director as folder in which raw data are unzipped
+3. Set working directory as the folder in which raw data are unzipped
 4. write following command:
 ```
 source("run_analysis.R")
 ```

 ### Output

+When "COMPLETED" :

 * A tidy dataset summarizing the variables from train and test datasets for each pair activity / subject : "summarized-data.txt"